 Cardiac Care/Cardio-Thoracic Intensive Care (CTU/CCU)

 Unit specialty is cardiology and cardio-thoracic surgery.
 The bed capacity is 16.
 The nurse to patient ratio is 1:2-1 per criteria.
-Types of patients include myocardial infarction, cardiac procedures, cardiac disorder and post-operative CABGs, valves, thoracotomies.
+Types of patients include myocardial infarction, cardiac procedures, cardiac disorder and post-operative CABGs, valves, and thoracotomies.

 Unit specialty is surgical services inclusive of open-heart preparation and recovery for operative patients.
 There are 18 main ORs and one hybrid interventional room, 30 main recovery, eight outpatient ORs, two cystoscopy suites, 55 pre/post outpatient recovery and four endoscopy suites.
 Types of patients include surgical services for adults and children from T&As to open-heart surgery.
 Additional services provided are pain procedures and recovery of patients after interventional radiology.

 Emergency Department (ED)

 The Emergency Department provides 24/7/365, comprehensive emergency care across the life span.
 Incorporated in the unit is the Jon Michael Moore Trauma Center, a Level I Adult Trauma center seeing over 4000 trauma patients per year.
 The ED is also an entry point for the Stroke Center, Heart and Vascular Institute, and WVU Medicine Children’s Hospital.
 Over 48,000 total patients are seen annually.
 Patients and their families can expect to receive comprehensive, age-specific, family-centered care in an environment that supports the philosophy of the Emergency Department in a state of the art facility.